czarandy/czarandy.github.io/_stories/2019-miles-davis.md

 "What are you talking about?"
 I said.

-"I knew I couldn't live myself if you failed that class.
+"I knew I couldn't live with myself if you failed that class.
 I felt it was my fault you couldn't play well.
 It took all my savings and I had to borrow from my parents against my future allowance, but it was worth it.
 Buying you that trumpet was the best thing I did that whole year."